Body Tracking Overview

 Keypoint confidencePer keypoint detection confidencea vector of float

-Keypoint covariancePer keypoint covariancea vector of 6 values array
+Keypoint covariancePer keypoint covariancea vector of 6-value arrays

 For more information on Body Tracking, see the Using the API page.